shen-y-eric/datasci266-final-project/README.md

 # datasci266-final-project
-Final Project for DATASCI 266 done by Eric Shen and Matthew Zhang
+Final Project for DATASCI 266 Summer 2024 done by Eric Shen and Matthew Zhang

 ## Title:
 Harnessing AI for Primary Care: Creating a Medical Summarizer with Fine-Tuned LLMs for Efficient Patient Outcomes